Duell (game)

 Duell, also published under other names, is a two-player board game played with dice on a board of 9×8 squares.
 Players take turns moving one of their dice in order to capture their opponent's pieces, with the ultimate aim of capturing the opponent's key piece to win the game.
 It is considered a chess variant.

-Designed by Geoffrey Hayes, it was previously published in the UK by Denys Fisher (1975) as Conquest and The George v Mildred Dice Game and in Germany as Tactix, and in the US by Lakeside Industries as Duell.
+Designed by Geoffrey Hayes, it was previously published in the UK by Denys Fisher (1975) as Conquest and The George v Mildred Dice Game and in Germany as Tactix, in the US by Lakeside Industries as Duell and in Portugal by Dinamização/ASA as The O Game.

 Setup

 The board is placed between the two players such that the eight rows of nine squares run left to right.
-The pieces are placed so that from left to right the following numbers appear face up: 5, 1, 2, 6, 1, 6, 2, 1, 5, with the "key piece" (equivalent to the king in chess, which has a "1" on each face) appearing in the middle and the 3s facing towards the controlling player.
+The pieces are placed so that from left to right the following numbers appear face up: five, one, two, six, "key piece," six, two, one, five.
+The "key piece" (equivalent to the king in chess) is a custom die with special marks on each face.
+The three-side of each dice face towards the controlling player.

 To ensure true fairness, each die should be of the same chirality.
+That is, the arrangement of the faces about the vertices should run the same direction.